Maritime Industry Statistics

 Some more maritime industry statistics, from the U.S. Department of Transportation’s Maritime Administration:

 - Cruises are beginning to leave from more varied ports.
 In the United States, the top 5 ports for departing cruises are Miami, Port Canaveral, Fort Lauderdale, Galveston, and Los Angeles.
-In 2003, 62% of all cruises left from these posts, but this was down to 56% in 2006, meaning that there are more cruise ship jobs available in other parts of the country.
 Other popular ports for cruises include San Juan, New York, Tampa, Seattle, Long Beach, and Honolulu.

 - Over the last five years, the largest growth in the United States maritime industry has been for offshore supply vessels.